adaltas/node-nikita-docs/src/md/usages/control_flow.md

 # Control Flow

 Nikita run every actions sequentially.
-This behavior ensures there are no concflict between two commands executed simultanously and is aligned with SSH which execute one command at a time for a given connection.
+This behavior ensures there are no conflict between two commands executed simultaneously.
+Moreover, this sequential nature is aligned with SSH which execute one command at a time over a given connection.

 ## Sequential execution